BobHasNoSoul/Jellyfin-Nowplaying/Readme.md

 # install instructions

-download crontab folder to your server BUT NOT INSIDE WEBROOT this is important
+download jsonmaker.sh to your server BUT NOT INSIDE WEBROOT this is important

 now you simply need to edit the obvious parts in jsonmaker.sh (api key can be generated in the admin pannel > api keys inside of jellyfin) save and run